jupyter-book/myst-spec/_sources/myst.schema.md

 (comment)=
 ## Comment

-Comment nodes for comments present in myst but ingnored upon render
+Comment nodes for comments present in myst but ignored upon render

 __type__: _string_, ("mystComment")
 : See also {ref}`node`